jsposato/Mobiquity_CodeChallenge_Ionic2/README.md

 # Even More Features
 - [ ] Google Analytics
 - [ ] Save the photo to the user’s library
+- [ ] Add an interactive map with the current temperature in the map pin
 - [ ] Share the photo with Facebook (for iOS, use Apple’s Social Framework; for Android, use an Implicit Intent)
 - [ ] Post a tweet about the current weather (for iOS, use Apple’s Social Framework; for Android, use an Implicit Intent)